- What is lumbago?

 Lumbago: Duration and treatment

-As a rule, classic lumbalgia does not require no further medical measures are necessary.
-The symptoms usually disappear within a few days. few days all by itself.
-If you have an uncomplicated case of lumbago, you should therefore have one thing above all else: Patience.
+As unpleasant as lumbago may seem, there is also good news: As a rule, classic lumbalgia does not require any further medical treatment.
+The symptoms usually disappear on their own within a few days.
+If you have an uncomplicated case of lumbago, you should therefore have one thing in particular: Patience.
 And have a few tips on what you can do to combat lumbago.
+From relaxation on the acupressure mat to a warm compress: We have put together the most helpful methods, home remedies and exercises for lumbago.

 Lumbago: What helps against the annoying low back pain?